minnminncherry/Hadoop_BigData/README.md

 # Jupyter-installation on Ubuntu
 This repo shows that how to set up jupyter lab from your own PC and VM

+Give folder directory that you installed.
+Not using this config directory install in home/.jupyter folder
 <code>export "JUPYTER_CONFIG_DIR=/home/mmc/jupyterlab"</code>

 <code>sudo apt install python</code>